leonardSchmitz/twoParamSS/README.md

 The 2-parameter sums signatures is implemented in `twoParameterSS.py` for arbitrary dimension d.
-The matrix composition Hopf algebra is implemented in composition_Algebra.py for arbitrary d.
+The matrix composition Hopf algebra is implemented in `composition_Algebra.py` for arbitrary d.
-"picturesLoding.py" is a small library for image preperation based on warping.
+`picturesLoding.py` is a small library for image preperation based on warping.
-Sample pictures are provided in the folder "pictures".
+Sample pictures are provided in the folder `pictures`.

 The code uses a library for linear combinations by J. Diehl:
 [https://github.com/diehlj/linear-combination-py]